A First-Timer's Checklist

 Brakes: Do they feel sharp and responsive, or spongy?
 Does the car pull to one side when you brake hard?

-Gearbox: Whether manual or automatic, the gear changes should be smooth.
+Gearbox: Whether manual or automatic transmission, the gear changes should be smooth.

 8. Check for a Valid Inspection Certificate